-IDIOM provides a collaborative Cyberinfrastructure based scientific research environment [2, 160].
+IDIOM provides a collaborative Cyberinfrastructure based scientific research environment [147, 148].
 Its tools and services are backed by a MySQL database which store user and community specific data and metadata and is configured into three applications: (1) A model for scientific research which links both traditional simulations and observational analysis to the data mining of existing scientific documents; (2) A model for a journal web site supporting both readers and the editorial function; (3) A model for a natural collection of related documents such as those of a research group or those of a conference.

-Figure 5-1 shows the overall architecture of the prototype IDIOM system.
+Figure 5-1 shows the overall architecture of prototype IDIOM system.
 This system consists of five main layers: (a) the client layer; (b) the service layer; (c) the server layer; (d) the helper layer; and (e) the data layer.
-The client layer of the IDIOM system is made up of Java Server Pages (JSP) [43], which is translated into servlets by an Apache Tomcat J2EE Web container and generates dynamic content for the browser.
-The service layer provides interfaces to access the IDIOM systems's Web Services, and the client layer communicates with the Server layer over the HTTP protocol through SOAP messages encapsulating WSDL-formatted objects.
+The client layer of the IDIOM system is made up of Java Server Pages (JSP) [38], which is translated into servlets by an Apache Tomcat J2EE Web container and generates dynamic content for the browser.
+The client layer communicates with the Server layer over the HTTP protocol through SOAP messages encapsulating WSDL-formatted objects.
 The Server layer consists of several modules that constitute the main architecture blocks of the IDIOM system to handle the coming requests from the service layer.
 The helper layer provides synchronized timestamp values and handles the requests to be forwarded to Data Manager so that it can communicate with the data layer through JDBC connection.
 Finally, the data layer is composed of a MySQL system database.